frconor-ebook/meditations/_posts/2025-02-26-the-prodigal-son.md

 When I was about six, I was brought for my first train ride.
 My father told me not to go near the edge of the platform.

-But I went near the edge of the platform and I fell off the platform onto the railway track.
+But I went near the edge of the platform, and I fell off the platform onto the railway track.
 There was a big tunnel at the end of the platform from which a train could appear at any particular moment.